deepaksinghvi/heroku-playwright-buildpack/README.md

 # Heroku Playwright Buildpack

 This buildpack installs all the needed dependencies to use Playwright with Chromium and Firefox on Heroku specifically for python.

-It adapts from original heroku playwright buildpack and adds instruction to install browser binaries for python
+It extends the original heroku playwright buildpack and updated the buildpack to *install chrome browser binaries for python*

 ## Source buildpack